gilch/hissp/docs/tutorial.rst

    ...   ':e')
    (':a', 'b', 'c', 'd', ':e')

-Templates are *reader syntax*: because they're reader macros, they only exist in Lissp, not Hissp.
+Because templates are parse-time macros, they only exist in Lissp, not Hissp.
 They are abbreviations for the Hissp that they return.